CHGLongStone/just-core/README.md

 ### Providing:
 * Things you need in any framework
  - core services with clearly defined interfaces
- - No BLOAT by giving you modular control to include the things you need and ignore the ones you don't
+ - No BLOAT by giving you modular control to include the things you need and ignore the ones you do not
  - low cost of entry on the learning curve
-  * providing common utilities without imposing a coding style on you by:
+  * providing common utilities without imposing a coding style on you by
    - Staying close to the native language
-   - using common standards like:
+   - using common standards like
     * Dependency Management via Composer/Packagist and PSR-4 namespaces
-    * Simple configuration management for multiple environments from dev/uat/prod to dev sandboxes with
+    * Simple configuration management for multiple environments from `dev/uat/prod` to dev sandboxes with
-     - `*{global,local}.php` "Zend style" configuration file naming pattern
+     - `*{global,local}.php` Zend style configuration file naming pattern
  - low cost of effort for
   * new development - add a service class, update composer autoconfig and call it by namespace
   * change management